brycehowitson/GDE9000/README.md

 # GDE9000
-Tools to support GDE Slack community.

-## Goal
-Build tools to assist Slack channel moderators in creating a welcoming, inclusive space for GDEs while supporting community growth and engagement.
+Goal: Build tools to assist Slack channel moderators in creating a welcoming, inclusive space for GDEs while supporting community growth and engagement.

+# How to contribute
+Contributions from any GDE with a desire to improve community tools are completely welcome.
+For inspireation, see the list of "How Might We..." questions below or feel free to improve them in this document.

+If you have a feature idea, create a rough prototype (code, storyboard, conversation script) using the example structure found in Prototypes/feature-example.
+If you'd like to contribue working code contact brycehowitson@gmail to get setup.

+Once you've added a prototype or improved the documentation, make a Pull Requst on the repo.

+---

 ## How might we... questions
 1. HMW Create a welcoming environment for new GDEs